Ski Turns: An Expert Guide To Ski Turn Types And Techniques

 This really is the best of both worlds if you are learning, snow plough and parallel.
 Start the turn in a snowplough to give you edge and steering right from the beginning, and the stability of the crutch-like downhill ski, preventing you from toppling too far.
 Once you get going, slide the inside ski into a parallel position.
 This will remove any resistance and allow the skis to run cleanly.

 Most will 'match' the skis at the end of the turn.
 As your confidence builds, start to creep it up earlier in the arc until only the transition is done in a snowplough.
 Bringing the skis parallel higher up the arc encourages you to find balance on the outside ski earlier in the turn, as well as twisting the skis effectively at the start of the turn.
-When your skis are parallel out of the fall line, you can work on tipping them on edge more in the second half of the turn to get more control.
+When your skis are parallel out of the fall line, you can work on tipping them on edge more in the second half of the turn.
+We do this for direction change and for more speed.

 The ability to transition between turns while keeping the skis parallel throughout the turn allows you to get creative with the turns you make.
 Parallel turns can be anything from skidded from start to finish, to leaving razor thin train tracks behind you.
 The majority of turns we make are somewhere in the middle.
 You can take the stem christie turns above and bring the 'ski matching' to the earliest stage in the turn to slowly build your confidence with parallel skiing.

 By keeping the skis parallel, but also relatively flat, you can steer round turns down the hill while braking all the way.
 By keeping your hips over your feet and your balance on the outside ski, you can link parallel turns together rhythmically without ever letting them build too much speed or pressure.
-This is a common go-to move when it gets icy (How To Ski On Ice: 10 Steps For Skiing on Icy Slopes); however, advanced skiers will be able to tackle ice with much more control, speed and grip using carved turns.
+This is a common go-to move when it gets icy (How To Ski On Ice: 10 Steps For Skiing on Icy Slopes).

 Carving is a complex progression covered elsewhere, but the basic principle is covered here.
 If a skier rolls their feet, ankles and knees into a turn, this motion tips the skis over at the top of the arc.
-If this is done with a very conscious 'touch on the snow' and a thoughtful build up of pressure on the inside edge of the outside ski and this will engage the ski in the snow right from the start.
 Modern skis have a radius along this edge which guides the ski around in the arc - cutting into the snow.
 The only real twisting of the skis happens naturally; gravity, the shape of the ski, and the unwinding of your body from the previous turn will guide the skis into the fall line, with very little effort on your behalf.
 You will accelerate rapidly down the hill, leading to a lot of pressure to deal with coming out of the fall line.
 If you can manage that pressure, you will change direction quickly and be boosted back across the hill.

 This is one of the best feelings in skiing and when done well can be maximised so the turning generates huge force, control and power with very little effort.